TreyWW/MyFinances/README.md

 We welcome feature requests!
 If you have an idea for a new feature or enhancement, open an issue on the issue tracker.
 Describe the feature, its potential benefits, and any relevant use cases.

+We have a step system for features:
+- idea: suggested
+- idea: deciding
+- idea: accepted

+Once an idea is accepted this can be worked on.
+Only if there is no assigned person to the issue, the issue is inactive or the issue is marked as "group issue"/"needs help" you may work on it.

 ### Pull Requests / Merge Requests

 To contribute code:

 1. Fork the repository.
-2. Install pre-commit hooks (do it once, whenever you clone the repository)
+2. Install pre-commit hooks (do it once, whenever you clone the repository) [optional but tests may fail without it]
    - `pre-commit install`
 3. Create a new branch for your changes.
-4. Make your changes, following the coding style guidelines.
+4. Implement your changes, following the coding standards.
-5. Test your changes thoroughly
+5. Run the test suite
     - `python3 manage.py test`
     - run the app (`python3 manage.py runserver`)
     - view any changed pages in browser (`http://127.0.0.1:8000`) and make sure the changes work as expected